LedgerProject/safepkt/README.md

  - generating [`LLVM bitcode`](https://llvm.org/docs/BitCodeFormat.html) from a `rust` binary program,
  - running [KLEE symbolic engine](http://klee.github.io/) from the output
  - verifying rust-based smart contracts implemented on top of [ink! framework](https://github.com/paritytech/ink/tree/v2.1.0)
+ - fuzzing programs, which tests would have been enriched by following [`propverify`](https://github.com/project-oak/rust-verification-tools/blob/main/demos/simple/string/src/main.rs) conventions

 Such program must be minimalist as we're in a prototyping phase i.e.
 it should consist in a single-file program (`lib.rs`) without dependencies